astropy/astropy/docs/cosmology/index.rst

   >>> cosmo.age([0.5, 1, 1.5])
   array([ 8.42634607,  5.75164698,  4.20073196])

-See the `FLRW` and `LambdaCDM` object docstring for all the methods and attributes available.
+See the `~astropy.cosmology.core.FLRW` and `~astropy.cosmology.core.LambdaCDM` object docstring for all the methods and attributes available.
 There are also a variety of standard cosmologies with the parameters already defined:

   >>> from cosmology import WMAP7   # WMAP 7-year cosmology
   >>> WMAP7.critical_density(0)       # critical density at z = 0 in g/cm^3